 Look at your credit card statement instead of trying to determine the average daily balance yourself.
 Read the amount shown in "Balances subject to finance charge."
 This will give you the average daily balance in your calculation.
 Look for the "Periodic rate," which is also the daily interest rate; this will give you the periodic rate in the calculation.

 Multiply the average daily balance by the daily interest rate.
 Then multiply the result by the number of days in a month to get the amount of your interest rate for the month.
-Use a free online credit card calculator for a more simplified method.
-Plug in your values in the blank spaces provided.
-BankRate.com is one of the sites that offer a free online calculator for calculating credit card debts.
+You can use a free online credit card calculator, such as the one on Bankrate.com, for a more simplified method.
+Simply plug in your values in the blank spaces provided.

 - Bankrate.com: Online Credit Card Calculator